 You could adjust the capitalization rate, or cap rate, to reflect specific property features, like the quality of the exterior or current building tenants, as they compare to similar properties.
 If you can’t determine an accurate cap rate, you can use comparable properties in the area to estimate one.

 Using the gross rent multiplier formula to find commercial property value is similar to following the income approach.
 This approach relies on the property’s gross rent rather than total income and doesn’t account for any expenses related to maintenance or vacancy losses.

 You would need to compare the building’s GRM with the GRM of comparable properties to understand how the property stacks up in the market.
-If there’s a lack of comparable information, this approach may not be as valuable as others.
+If there’s a lack of similar information, this approach may not be as valuable as others.
 Additionally, the GRM approach is most commonly used in conjunction with other appraisal methods to calculate a more accurate fair market value.

 Commercial property valuation: Who can help?

-To make sure the property is valued accurately, consider hiring a third-party commercial real estate appraiser to do a professional evaluation of the building.
+To ensure the property is valued accurately, consider hiring a third-party commercial real estate appraiser to evaluate the building professionally.
 The primary responsibility of an appraiser is to provide unbiased information regarding the value of real estate.
 An appraiser would judge how much the property is worth without including partial opinions.

-You could reach out to commercial real estate appraisal firms in your area to find the value of certain property.
-For instance, CBRE Group, a national commercial real estate investment firm, provides valuation and advisory services to clients across the country.
-Professional appraisers are often certified depending on their level of experience or education — you may come across certified general appraisers or Member Appraisal Institute (MAI)-designated appraisers, for example.
+You could contact commercial real estate appraisal firms in your area to find the value of certain properties.
+For instance, CBRE Group, a national commercial real estate investment firm, provides valuation and advisory services to clients nationwide.
+Professional appraisers are often certified depending on their experience or education — you may come across certified general appraisers or Member Appraisal Institute (MAI)-designated appraisers, for example.